fwilleke80/com_audioarchive/README.md

 - Download link
 - Play and download counts

-Category and tag links retain the appropriate Archive menu context, and tag descriptions are available through standard browser tooltips.
+Tag links retain the appropriate Archive menu context, and tag descriptions are available through standard browser tooltips.
+Category output is plain metadata rather than a link.

 Count and playtime placeholders use the same public eligibility rules so that unpublished, inaccessible, or otherwise unavailable clips are not exposed through aggregate values.